 - Researching various forums for factual and statistical information

-Management Interns participate in all facets of nonprofit management, working side-by-side with Break the Cycle's Operations Manager.
+Management Volunteers participate in all facets of nonprofit management, working side-by-side with Break the Cycle's Operations and Finance Manager.
 Responsibilities may include:

 - Conducting research on organizational best practices and policies

 - Preparing reports and communications for management team